 Let’s begin by looking at one of the most important yogic texts; The Hatha Yoga Pradeepika.
 The text describes six yogic purification practices; the Shatkarmas.
-These purification practices have been used by yogis throughout time, in order to cleanse the physical body and prepare the mind for yoga’s deeper practices.
-The techniques lead to a purified body by removing toxins, leaving it strong and disease free.
-This then allows for the prana or life force to flow freely through the body’s energy channels regenerating the bodies organs, energetical field and allowing for access to deeper concentration and ultimately access to the higher conscious through other yogic practices such as meditation.
+These purification practices have been using by yogis throughout time, in order to cleanse the physical body and prepare the mind for yoga’s deeper practices.
+The techniques lead to a purified body by removing toxins, leaving it strong and disease-free.
+This then allows for the prana or life force to flow freely through the body’s energy channels regenerating the bodies organs, energetical field and allowing for access to deeper concentration and ultimately access to the higher consciousness through other yogic practices such as meditation.
 Neti is the first step of these six purification techniques.

 What are the six Shatkarmas?

 Neti, or Jala neti- a Sanskrit word, jala, means “water” and neti means to “guide”.

 The nasal cleansing technique has its origin in ancient India and has been practising throughout time in both yoga and its sister science- Ayurveda.

 Neti is used to cleanse the sinuses, the air passages in the head.
 It has been practiced using the Neti-pot, a small teapot like instrument with a small thin spout that channels the water through the nose.

 Nasal hygiene along with other internal cleansing practices consider as important as brushing your teeth in Yoga and Ayurveda.
 Our sinus cavities can become clogged and blocked with impurities, which can cause a variety of problems further on.

 By practicing nasal hygiene using the Neti pot you can avoid many conditions such as infections, congestion, migraine, headaches, allergies, and asthma.